arminbiere/gimsatul/README.md

 > `./gimsatul cnf/prime4294967297.cnf --threads=16`

 Otherwise the number of threads defaults to one thread.
-Information about other command line options can be obtained with:
+Information about other command line options can be obtained with

 > `./gimsatul -h`

+and is also available in [usage.h](usage.h).

 The solver reads (optionally compressed) files in DIMACS format and if requested is able to produce DRUP/DRAT proofs.
 To generate a